 4365.
-Collaborations through the Arts (ART 4365, THA 4365) 3 hours This culminating, Integrated Arts Core (IAC) course is designed to inform, explore, and integrate processes of collaborating in the production and/or performance of the arts, including architecture, dance, design, drams, literature, moving images, music, theatre, and the visual arts.
+Collaborations through the Arts

+Prerequisites: Attainment Division status, MUS 2103 This culminating, Integrated Arts Core (IAC) course is designed to inform, explore, and integrate processes of collaborating in the production and/or performance of the arts, including architecture, dance, design, drams, literature, moving images, music, theatre, and the visual arts.
 The course is designed in three segments.
 First, collaboration will be studied as a process of work in our culture, including the business area, in order for students to collect strategies and processes helpful to such work in the arts.
 Next, specific instances and case studies of collaborative experiences in the arts will be studied for application guidelines and idea generation.
 Finally, students will complete the semester with the faculty facilitator in teams and groups, with a collaborative performance or academic presentation as the final project.
 Students can expect to work both inside and outside of their chosen majors and areas of specialization, and to demonstrate analysis and synthesis skills in a number of ways in class activities and the final project.

-Prerequisites: Completion of 45 hours or dean's approval; 2.0 GPA Graded academic experiences that provide students with an opportunity to put classroom learning into practice.
+Prerequisites: Attainment Division status, MUS 2103, Completion of 45 hours or dean's approval; 2.0 GPA

+Graded academic experiences that provide students with an opportunity to put classroom learning into practice.
 Internships provide supervised work experience directly related to one's major field of study.

-Prerequisites: Completion of 45 hours or dean's approval; 2.0 GPA Graded academic experiences that provide students with an opportunity to put classroom learning into practice.
+Prerequisites: Attainment Division status, MUS 2103, Completion of 45 hours or dean's approval; 2.0 GPA

+Graded academic experiences that provide students with an opportunity to put classroom learning into practice.
 Internships provide supervised work experience directly related to one's major field of study.